 Over 40 weekly interactive, engaging and manual-aligned lesson plans for teachers with accompanying PowerPoints and extension activities.

 Professional Learning Communities

-A professional learning community with experienced Roadmap to Success teachers who can share best practices and engage in ongoing professional development.
+A professional learning community with experienced Education Opens Doors Program teachers who can share best practices and engage in ongoing professional development.

 Objective Aligned Assessments

-Rigorous pre- and post-tests which measure the knowledge and skills necessary to navigate high school and gain entrance into a postsecondary institution.
+Rigorous pre- and post-tests which measure the knowledge and skills necessary to navigate high school and a postsecondary pathway.

-Data analysis of student growth in both college knowledge and college aspirations to share with schools, teachers and parents.
+Data analysis of student growth in both college and career knowledge and college aspirations to share with schools, teachers and parents.